 - Why is that person buying the product over a competitor?

 - What are the big trends in the industry that mandate use of the product?

 In the very early days of a startup, it is often the marketing lead that is answering these questions to define the story, messaging and positioning.
-This must be done prior to scaling the demand gen team, otherwise we won’t have a clear focus for our inbound content strategy.
+This must be done prior to scaling the demand gen team, otherwise you won’t have a clear focus for your inbound content strategy.
 As the company builds new products or features, product marketing is responsible for evolving the current story to include those new innovations.

 Enable the Sales Team

 When a startup is small, the early marketing team is often responsible for building a pipeline of qualified leads, and also maintaining the CRM, creating collateral and defining messaging.
 As the team grows, it’s important to enable the demand gen team to focus purely on creating the pipeline of leads.
 Therefore, product marketing often owns all other aspects of enabling the sales team.
 This likely includes:

 - Creating 1-pagers, feature overviews and slide decks for use in demos

 - Interviewing customers to write case studies and success stories

 - Writing articles that debunk specific sales objections